simonoxen/plastimatch/doc/sphinx/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 You will need a C/C++ compiler.
 If you are running Windows, we recommend Microsoft Visual Studio (Express or Full).
-Any version 2008 or higher should be fine.
+Versions 2008 and higher are supported.
 You can download the Microsoft Visual Studio Express compiler from here:

   http://www.microsoft.com/Express/

-On windows, you may also use the MinGW compiler.
-However, ITK does not support cygwin.
+On windows, you may use the MinGW compiler, however, ITK does not support cygwin.

-On unix systems, either g++ or clang should be fine.
+On unix systems, g++ and clang are supported.
-For ITK 3.20, only g++ is supported.
+If you use ITK 3.20, however, only g++ is supported.
 The clang compiler will work for newer versions of ITK.

 On OSX, you need the Xcode package, and you must also install the